schmave/demschooltools/custodia/README.md

 for a file to be put in the same folder as the project.clj with machine-specific settings.

-You will want to make a file called profiles.clj in the base project directory.
+Make a file called profiles.clj in the base project directory.
 DO NOT ADD IT TO GIT.
 Add in the following:

 ```clojure
 {:dev {:repl-options {:init-ns overseer.web}